 Teach students the difference between Direct vs Circumstantial evidence.
-It also shows students the unreliability of direct evidence (eyewitness testimony), and therefore the extreme importance of circumstantial evidence – which is what Forensic Science is all about!
+I love this resource because it shows students the unreliability of direct evidence (eyewitness testimony), and therefore the extreme importance of circumstantial evidence – which is what Forensic Science is all about!

 Google Slides – 16 slides NO PREP This lesson is student – led, the teacher needs only to give students access!
 It includes…